-Clicking New in the toolbar displays a computer creation wizard.
-Type the hostname or IP address of the new computer and optionally select a Policy to be applied to the new computer from the list.
-Clicking Next will tell the Manager to find the computer on the network.
+Click Add in the toolbar and select Add Computer to open a New Computer Wizard.
+Type the hostname or IP address of the new computer and optionally select a policy to be applied to the new computer from the list.
+Clicking Next tells the manager to find the computer on the network.

-- If the computer you specified is not found, the Manager will still create an entry for it in the Computers page, but you will have to ensure that the Manager can reach this computer and that the Agent is installed and activated.
-Then you can apply the appropriate Policy to it.
+- If the computer you specified is not found, the manager creates an entry for it in the Computers page, and you have to ensure that the manager can reach this computer and that the agent is installed and activated.
+You can then apply the appropriate policy to it.

-- If the computer is found but no Agent is identified, the Manager will create an entry for the computer on the Computers page.
-You will have to install an Agent on the computer and activate it.
+- If the computer is found but no Agent is identified, the manager creates an entry for the computer on the Computers page.
+You have to install an agent on the computer and activate it.

-- If the computer is found and an Agent is detected, the Manager will create an entry in the Computers page.
-As soon as you exit the wizard (by clicking Finish), the Manager will activate the Agent on the computer and apply the Policy you selected.
+- If the computer is found and an Agent is detected, the manager creates an entry in the Computers page.
+When you click Finishin the wizard, the manager activates the agent on the computer and applies the policy you selected.

-Clicking Discover in the toolbar displays the Discover Computers dialog.
-During discovery, the Manager searches the network for any visible computers that are not already listed.
-When a new computer is found, the Manager attempts to detect whether an Agent is present.
-When discovery is complete, the Manager displays all the computers it has detected and displays their status in the Status column.
+Click Add in the toolbar and select Discover to display the Discover Computers dialog.
+During discovery, the manager searches the network for any visible computers that are not already listed.
+When a computer is found, the manager attempts to detect whether an agent is present.
+When discovery is complete, the manager displays all the computers it has detected and displays their status in the Status column.
 After discovery operations, a computer can be in one of the following states:

-/Appliance): The computer has been detected but no agent / applianceThe Deep Securty Agent and Deep Security Virtual Appliance are the components that enforce the Deep Security policies that you have defined.
+- Discovered (No Agent/Appliance): The computer has been detected but no agent or applianceThe Deep Securty Agent and Deep Security Virtual Appliance are the components that enforce the Deep Security policies that you have defined.
 Agents are deployed directly on a computer.
 Appliances are used in VMware vSphere environments to provide agentless protection.
 They are not available with Deep Security as a Service. is present.
-The computer may also be in this state if an agent /applianceis installed but has been previously activated and is configured for agent /applianceinitiated communications.
-Because of the one-way communication from the agent /appliance, the manager will not know the status of the agent /appliance.
-In this case, you will have to deactivate the agent /applianceon the computer and reactivate it from the manager.
+The computer may also be in this state if an agent or appliance is installed but has been previously activated and is configured for agent or appliance initiated communications.
+Because of the one-way communication from the agent or appliance, the manager will not know the status of the agent or appliance.
+In this case, you have to deactivate the agent or appliance on the computer and reactivate it from the manager.